redhat-partner-solutions/rhel-sriov-test/README.md

                                   # example: 10.5
 container_manager:                # the container manager command to use (podman or docker)
                                   # example: podman
+vlan:                             # vlan tag used by the vlan tests, default is 10
+mtu:                              # MTU size; if unspecified, the script will derive it
 ```

 Running the script from a python3 virtual environment is recommended.
 Install the required python modules,